Large-scale population genomics and data.

-The Centre is actively recruiting staff across a wide range of areas.
-To adapt to the impact of COVID-19, we will launch under a completely remote model – all staff will begin their employment working from home, and can begin their work without needing to relocate to Sydney or Melbourne.
+The Centre is actively recruiting staff across a range of areas.
+To adapt to the impact of COVID-19, we have launched under a completely remote model – all staff can begin their employment working from home, without needing to relocate to Sydney or Melbourne.

 Current open positions include:

 Our scientific goals revolve around the generation and analysis of genomic data sets from thousands of Australians, and their linkage with clinical and biological information.

 The Centre is initiating several flagship scientific projects:

 - the development of a new genome reference database, spanning diverse Australian communities, that improves our ability to interpret genetic changes found in Australians affected by genetic disease regardless of their ancestral background;

 - the identification of gene-disrupting genetic variants that help to identify and validate new targets for therapeutic drugs;

 - contributing to global efforts identifying the genetic contributors to variation in the severity of COVID-19, particularly in non-European populations;

 - the development of new genomic and analytical methods for improving the diagnosis of patients affected by rare, severe genetic diseases; and